oroinc/documentation/admin_guide/security/access_management_roles.rst

 |

-For more information about which access levels defines which range, see the `Access Levels <./access-management-access-levels>`__ guide.
+For more information about which access levels defines which range, see the :ref:`Access Levels <access-management--access-level>` guide.

 ..
 Important::
 	Note that the set of available access levels depends on the entity's ownership type.
 For example, you will not be able to set the **User** access level if the entity's ownership type is **Organization.** Only two access levels are always available: **None**—access is denied and **Global**—access all entity records within the system.
-	For more information about ownership types, see the `Ownership Type <./access-management-ownership-type>`__ section and specifically, the `Ownership type and access levels <./access-management-ownership-type#ownership-types-and-access-levels>`__ subsection.

 System Functionalities Permissions